HerityJohnny/infoapi/README.md

 # infoapi
-An api for getting informations a users
+An api for getting informations